National and ethnic cultures of Utah: Hispanics

-Hispanics (or Latino) are so called because of their mainly Spanish (or Portuguese) cultural heritage.
-Genetically, their heritage is also, for a good part, American Indian.
-Consequently, the immigrants from the various states of Central and South America are grouped under the term "Hispanics."
+Hispanic Utahns, or Utahns who trace their heritage to any number of Spanish colonial subjects and often speak Spanish as a first or second language, represent one of the largest growing demographics in contemporary Utah.
+Many of these people have mixed European, African, and Indigenous American ancestry.
+Also generally included in this demographic are Latino Utahns, who trace their ancestry to Latin America, but may not speak Spanish.

 Mexicans

 About 80% of the Hispanics in Utah come from Mexico, and the rest from other countries of Central America and South America.
 After World War II, they have become the fastest growing group of immigrants, and they are the largest of the recent wave of immigrants.
 According to 2005 data, they represent 8.3 percent (eighty percent of 10.4 percent) of the state's population.
 This is a big jump from the 3.9 percent (eighty percent of 4.9 percent) of the 1990 census.
 The first European to explore Utah was Spanish friar Father Escalante and Francisco Dominguez in 1778.
 Until 1848 Utah was part of Mexico.
 No permanent Mexican settlements were ever established, but the Spanish Trail was built in the state's southern boundaries, and several geographic names remain.
 The first Hispanics to settle in Utah were ranchers coming from New Mexico and Colorado who found jobs in the southwestern part of the state, near Monticello in the 1880s.
 By 1900 a good number of families lived in that area, some of them on their own homesteads.
 At the same time a good number of Mexicans immigrated to the Salt Lake and Ogden area to work in the railroad and mining companies.
 They associated with the organizations of the Roman Catholic Church.
 In the 1920s a congregation called La Rama Mexicana was established by the LDS Church, to cater to the Hispanics of Central and South America converted by the Mormon missionaries.
 Social organizations of mutual aid were founded also by the immigrants.
 These included the Cruz Azul (Blue Cross) similar to the Red Cross, and Union y Patria (union and fatherland).
 After World War II the Centro Civico Mexicano was started in Salt Lake City, and still exists (2007).
 Today, a good number of Mexicans are well integrated in Utah, but many social problems remain.
 High rates of school dropouts, of unemployment, and of poverty are still too common among Mexican immigrants.